backstage/backstage/packages/backend-common/api-report.md

 import Docker from 'dockerode';
 import { ErrorRequestHandler } from 'express';
 import express from 'express';
+import { GithubCredentialsProvider } from '@backstage/integration';
 import { GitHubIntegration } from '@backstage/integration';
 import { GitLabIntegration } from '@backstage/integration';
-import { IGithubCredentialsProvider } from '@backstage/integration';
 import { isChildPath } from '@backstage/cli-common';
 import { JsonValue } from '@backstage/types';
 import { Knex } from 'knex';